Maemol/nd00333_AZMLND_C2/README.md

 We now want to make a Pipeline object to encapsulate the AutoML training we did manualy earlier.

-The pipeline will only have one step named autml_module:
+The pipeline will only have one step named automl_module:

     automl_step = AutoMLStep(
     name='automl_module',